aminrj/aminrj.github.io/_posts/2026-03-03-docker-dash-mcp-attack.md

 description: "A hands-on walkthrough of reproducing the Invariant Labs MCP tool-poisoning attack fully offline.
 Learn why model capability and available tools determine exploit success—and what defenses actually work."
 ---

-> _A walk-through of chaining a supply chain attack with prompt injection against a Docker AI assistant — including every failed attempt along the way, and what each failure taught us about how LLMs actually behave as autonomous agents._
+> _A walk-through of chaining a supply chain attack with prompt injection against a Docker AI assistant — including every failed attempt along the way, and what each failure taught about how LLMs actually behave as autonomous agents._

----

 ## Background

-In late 2024, Docker shipped **Ask Gordon**: an AI assistant integrated directly into the Docker CLI and Docker Desktop.
-Gordon connects to Docker's own MCP (Model Context Protocol) gateway, which exposes tools like `docker_ps`, `docker_inspect`, and `docker_stop` to an LLM.
+In late 2024, Docker shipped Ask Gordon: an AI assistant integrated into the Docker CLI and Docker Desktop.
+Gordon connects to Docker's own MCP gateway, which exposes tools like `docker_ps`, `docker_inspect`, and `docker_stop` to an LLM.

-The idea is compelling: ask Gordon "is this image safe?" and it will inspect the image metadata and give you an informed answer.

-That design creates an attack surface that this lab explores through two related but distinct threat models.
-Being explicit about who controls what is important, the two models have different attacker requirements and different blast radius.
+The idea is compelling: ask Gordon "is this image safe?" and it inspects the image metadata and gives you an answer.
+That design creates an attack surface.
+Being explicit about who controls what matters here — the two threat models below have different attacker requirements and different blast radius.

-**Threat model A, pure label injection (attacker controls only the Docker image):**
-The attacker publishes a poisoned image to Docker Hub.
-Any user who asks Gordon about it silently triggers `docker_ps` and `docker_stop`, their containers are killed.
+**Threat model A, pure label injection (attacker controls only the Docker image):** The attacker publishes a poisoned image to Docker Hub.
+Any user who asks Gordon about it silently triggers `docker_ps` and `docker_stop` — their containers are killed.
 The attacker needs no foothold in the victim's environment.

-**Threat model B, label injection + covert MCP tool (attacker also controls one MCP server):**
-If the victim has also installed a compromised or attacker-supplied MCP server that provides an HTTP-capable tool, the injected label can chain into that tool to exfiltrate data.
+**Threat model B, label injection + covert MCP tool (attacker also controls one MCP server):** If the victim has also installed a compromised or attacker-supplied MCP server that provides an HTTP-capable tool, the injected label can chain into that tool to exfiltrate data.
-The label injection activates the planted tool; the planted tool creates the outbound channel.

 The two models are independent and composable.
 Threat model A requires only a Docker registry account.
 Threat model B requires that _plus_ a planted MCP tool in the victim's environment.
 This lab demonstrates both, and is explicit about which parts require which attacker capabilities.